Asim Saleem Bajwa

-Education and background
+Early life and education

-Asim Saleem Bajwa was born in Saqibabad, Punjab.
-He belongs to the Bajwa sub clan of the Jatt tribe.
+Asim Saleem Bajwa was born into a middle-class Punjabi Jat family of the Bajwa clan in Sadiqabad, Punjab, Pakistan.

+His father Muhammad Saleem Bajwa was a government employee and medical doctor who was assassinated while travelling to Karachi on train in 1976, and Asim has five brothers, himself being the third after Tanvir and Taloot, both doctors, and three sisters.

 He was commissioned in the 34th Punjab Regiment in 1984 after being passed out from the Pakistan Military Academy in Kakul.
 He graduated from the Command and Staff College in Quetta, as well as the National Defence University in Islamabad, followed by the Staff College, Camberley.
 He holds a master's degrees in war studies from National Defence University, Islamabad and defence studies from King's College London.

 Military career

 Bajwa held various command, staff, and instructional appointments.
 During his military career, he served on multiple instructional and command-level posts, such as leading an anti-tank battalion, the 111th Infantry Brigade and an infantry division in erstwhile Tribal Areas where he played a key role in stabilization efforts during various operations.

 He was a brigade major of an infantry brigade and served as Chief of Staff of a strike corps.

 He instructed courses at PMA Kakul and the Command and Staff College, Quetta.
 General Bajwa has served as the deputy military secretary to the President of Pakistan.
 He assisted General Pervez Musharraf in compiling his book In the Line of Fire.

 In December 2010, he was promoted to the rank of Major General.

 On 4 June 2012, Bajwa was appointed as the director general of the Inter-Services Public Relations.
 On 22 September 2015, he was promoted to the rank of lieutenant general.